bertbronaugh/100-days-of-code/log.md

 **Today's Progress**: Started connecting the GUI to the parser program.
 Figuring out not only how to import a module, but actually get it to run.
 Need to keep appending self. to functions and adding self as the first parameter of said functions.

 **Thoughts**: Python classes/functions keep passing self in.
 I guess it doesn't want to be left out of anything.
+Also, these were helpful: [Digital Ocean link on modules](https://www.digitalocean.com/community/tutorials/how-to-write-modules-in-python-3) and [Type Error](https://stackoverflow.com/questions/18884782/typeerror-worker-takes-0-positional-arguments-but-1-was-given)

 **Link to work:** [Inc Help Parser](https://github.com/bertbronaugh/IncHelpParser)